ericsperano/spetris6502/README.md

 On each disk, there will be two binaries:

-1) `spetris`: Spetris with 65c02 opcodes and MouseText characters.
+1) `spetris1`: Spetris with 65c02 opcodes and MouseText characters.
-2) `spetrisb`: 6502 opcodes only and regular ASCII characters.
+2) `spetris2`: 6502 opcodes only and regular ASCII characters.

 ## Other implementation